sophia-jihye/Incorporation_of_Company-Related_Factual_Knowledge_into_Pre-trained_Language_Models/README.md

-# Incorporation of Company-Related Factual Knowledge into Pretrained Language Models for Stock-Related Spam Tweet Filtering
+# Incorporation of Company-Related Factual Knowledge into Pre-trained Language Models for Stock-Related Spam Tweet Filtering

 ## Citation
 ```